Ribuufing/.github/profile/README.md

 # 🌟 Ribuufing

 Welcome to **Ribuufing**, a hub for innovative and collaborative mobile applications!
-We are a team of passionate developers, aiming to create smooth, functional, and aesthetically pleasing mobile solutions.
+We are a team of passionate developers, aiming to create smooth, functional, and aesthetically pleasing mobile, backend and cloud solutions.

 ---